regiluze/activity-finder/README.md

 ## Implementation process

 The tools used to build the project are:
-⋅⋅* Python 3.5
+⋅⋅* Python 3.5.
-⋅⋅* Mamba: BDD/TDD Test framework
+⋅⋅* Mamba: BDD/TDD Test framework.
-..* expects: Assertion matcher
+..* expects: Assertion matcher.
-..* doublex: Mocks framework
+..* doublex: Mocks framework.
-..* Flask: Web micro-framework
+..* Flask: Web micro-framework.

 To implement this project I used TDD outside-in technique and IDD(Interaction Driven Design) design to organize the code.
 I applied IDD on my last projects and I'm pretty happy with it, at the begining because I liked how the code is organized and afterwards because it easier to apply TDD outside-in technique.